The Children's Cancer Centre

 Together, we can build it.
 Together, we can help beat childhood cancer.

-• A 20% increase in capacity, offering life-changing and life-saving care for more children
+• A 20% increase in capacity, offering life-changing and life-saving care for more children with cancer

 • Digitally advanced inpatient wards tailored to children with cancer, allowing children to stay connected with loved ones in a ‘home from home’ environment